Last updated: May 2026

 Also: the gap between alignment research and deployment reality.
 The field has a theory-practice problem that nobody wants to name directly.

-Re-reading Seeing Like a State (Scott) — keeps being relevant.
-Also working through the Anthropic interpretability papers to trace how the field's assumptions evolved.
+Also re-reading Seeing Like a State (Scott) — keeps being relevant.
+And working through the Anthropic interpretability papers to trace how the field's assumptions evolved.

 A small tool for visualizing attention patterns in a way that's actually useful for debugging.
 Early stages.
 May never ship.